lelandriordan/simple/README.md

 As WordPress has grown from small blogging platform to full blown CMS, WordPress themes have evolved into massive overly complex monstrosities.
 Inspired by Svtble and Medium, Simple is a minimal theme designed to get rid of theme bloat and back to the basics of blogging.

 ## Basic Usage
 Download the zip and upload it to the WordPress backend.
-Once the browser specific kinks are worked out, Simple will be submitted to the WordPress theme repository.
+Eventually Simple will be submitted to the WordPress theme repository.

 ## Developer Usage